Glossary

 Pfold

 RNA folding software which folds alignments using a Stochastic Context-Free Grammars (SCFG) trained on rRNA alignments.
 It takes an alignment of RNA sequences as input and predicts a common structure for all sequences.
-See the Pfold website.
+See the Pfold publication.

-rfamseq is usually updated with each major Rfam release, e.g., 12.0 or 13.0.
+rfamseq is usually updated with each major Rfam release, e.g., 14.0 or 15.0.
 You can find out the information about rfamseq currently in use in the README file in the Rfam FTP archive.

 RNAalifold